Login/Logout

 Cruise Missiles

-• BrahMos – is a nuclear-capable land-attack cruise missile jointly developed between Russia and India.
-Its developers list its flight range at 290 km, however, most sources place its range at 300-500 km depending on which variant or launch platform is used.
-India conducted a test launch of an extended range version of the BrahMos in March 2017 that, according to sources, will be able travel approximately 600 km.
+· The BrahMos is a nuclear-capable land-attack cruise missile jointly developed between Russia and India.
+Its developers list a flight range of 290 km, however, most sources place its range at 300-500 km depending on which variant or launch platform is used.
+India reportedly conducted a test launch of an extended-range version of the BrahMos in March 2017 that will be able to travel approximately 600 km.
 It can carry a single nuclear or conventional payload.
-The first successful launch of the BrahMos took place on June 12, 2001.
-BrahMos variants are capable of being launched from land-based, ship-based, submarine-based, and now air-launched systems.
+BrahMos variants can be launched from land-based, ship-based, submarine-based, and air-launched systems, and have been in service since 2005.
+In 2022, a BrahMos missile was accidentally fired into Pakistan.

-• Brahmos-II – is under development; a hypersonic version of the supersonic BrahMos.
+· The Brahmos-II, a hypersonic version of the supersonic BrahMos, is currently under development as a joint venture with Russia.
 Due to Russia’s signatory status in the MTCR (limiting its ability to help other countries develop missiles with ranges over 300 km), the original striking-range of the BrahMos-II was planned at 290 km.
-However, now that India was inducted into MTCR in June 2016, the range of the BrahMos missiles are anticipated to be extended to 600 km.
-Lab tested in 2012, the Brahmos-II is expected to enter service in the late 2020s.
+However, now that India was inducted into MTCR in June 2016, BrahMos missiles are anticipated to have an extended range of 600 km.
+A technology demonstrator was test-fired in 2020, with flight trials planned for after 2025.

 Fissile Material